lukefleed/ShfitedPowGMRES/README.md

 # ShfitedPowGMRES

-> Relation of the project: [view](https://github.com/lukefleed/ShfitedPowGMRES/blob/main/tex/main.pdf) / [download](https://github.com/lukefleed/ShfitedPowGMRES/raw/main/tex/main.pdf)
+> Report of the project: [view](https://github.com/lukefleed/ShfitedPowGMRES/blob/main/tex/main.pdf) / [download](https://github.com/lukefleed/ShfitedPowGMRES/raw/main/tex/main.pdf)

 This repository contains the code of my attempt to replicate the results obtained in `[1]`.
 The scripts are all written in python and are heavily build around the libraries SciPy and NumPy.
 To install all the required packages with `pip` run the following command in terminal